socialveo/socialveo-wp/sveo-smtp/readme.txt

 = Why use this SMTP plugin? =

-There are many WP plugins for SMTP, but this one aim to be simple, without storing anything on database, but doing configuration only via config.php.
+There are many WP plugins for SMTP, but this one aim to be simple, without storing anything on database, but doing configuration only via wp-config.php.
 Also there is not complete override of wp_mail() function like other plugins, but it's used only hook for add additional functionality.

 = Credits =